brianlfarmerllc/fem_interactive_pricing_component/README.md

 ### Continued development

-I really like this component and it has a lot of usful features that I could use in other projects.
+I really like this component and it has a lot of useful features that I could use in other projects.
 One thing I would like to come back and figure out is how to attach the event listener in the class object.
 I know it can be done but I was having trouble implementing it.

 ### Useful resources

 - [CSS-Tricks on range slider](https://css-tricks.com/sliding-nightmare-understanding-range-input/) - I was at a loss with the range slider until I read this article.
 There is a lot too it and it took me a could sittings to finish.
-- [W3 Custom Toggle Switch](https://www.w3schools.com/howto/howto_css_switch.asp) - I used this as a baseline for my toggle but in order to ensure the javascript click event was triggering I actually had to make the width and height 100% on the hidden checkbox.
+- [W3 Custom Toggle Switch](https://www.w3schools.com/howto/howto_css_switch.asp) - I used this as a baseline for my toggle but in order to ensure the JavaScript click event was triggering I actually had to make the width and height 100% on the hidden checkbox.

 ## Author